jentery/dh150/index.md

 Orson Welles's *War of the Worlds* uses sound effects and acousmatic voices to combine science fiction with *radio vérité*.
 Please use 250-300 words and at least one example from the radio drama to explain how it not only achieves this combination but also massages or manipulates the listening process.

-Episode one of *Within the Wire*'s first season uses an audio cassette and a full body relaxation course to mediate its relation with listeners.
+Episode one of *Within the Wires*' first season uses an audio cassette and a full body relaxation course to mediate its relation with listeners.
 Please use 250-300 words and at least one example from the episode to describe how and to what effects on the story's style.

 *Everything Is Alive* is a podcast where inanimate objects speak and participate in interviews.
 Review the titles of all 21 episodes and then compose 1 to 2 minutes of your own.
 Please follow the podcast's conventions: give your episode a title as well as a one- or two-sentence description.
 Include the audio file in your entry and avoid re-using objects or names from previous episodes.